-- Draft - campaign created but not yet launched.
+- "Draft" – the campaign has been created but has not yet been launched;

-- Published - the campaign has been created and published (waiting for transition to Running status).
+- "Published" – the campaign has been created and published (waiting to transition to the "Running" status);

-- Running - the campaign is running and sending emails.
+- "Running" – the campaign is currently running and sending emails;

-- Paused - the campaign has stopped sending.
+- "Paused" – the campaign has paused and no longer sends emails;

-Only triggered campaign can be paused after launch.
+Only triggered campaigns can be paused after launch.

-- The Scheduled campaign (delayed sending on the specified day and time) has the same logic as the Immediate campaign, so it also cannot be paused after launch.
-However, if you need to make changes to the campaign before sending emails, you can do so while the campaign is in the Draft or Published status and has not yet acquired the Running status.
+- Scheduled campaign, which allows for delayed sending on the specified day and time, follows the same logic as the Immediate campaign.
+Therefore, once launched, it cannot be paused.
+However, if you need to make changes to the campaign before sending emails, you can do so while the campaign is in the "Draft" or "Published" status and has not yet transitioned to the "Running" status.

-We do not recommend making significant changes to the running trigger campaigns (for example, adding a new template or email subject), as this may affect the statistics of the modified component (template, email subject, etc.) and distort the data on analytics.
+We do not recommend making significant changes to running trigger campaigns such as adding new templates or email subjects, as this may affect the statistics of the modified components (templates, email subjects, etc.) and distort the analytics data.